runchenwang-dev/EnrichGT/README.md

 # EnrichGT

-**EnrichGT \<-** Fast, light weight enrichment analysis + insightful re-clustering results make all results explainable + Pretty HTML tables, Just in **ONE** package, designed for researchers in wet-labs.
-Supported databases including GO, KEGG, Reactome, MsigDB + AI based (LLM) result annotations and more ...
+> [!WARNING]
+> This R package is experimental and exploratory.
+For more rigorous analysis, please use [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) or [Metascape](https://metascape.org/).

-Please see the package website for more info: <https://zhimingye.github.io/EnrichGT/>
+Please see the package website for more info: <https://zhimingye.github.io/EnrichGT/>.

+- Efficient functions for rapid enrichment analysis

+- Re-clustering of enriched results provides clear and actionable insights

+- User-friendly HTML output that is easy to read and interpret

+- LLM based result annotations

+- Do a series of things just in ONE package